TrueFire Review 2023

-Of course, any set of guitar lessons will only be good as the people that are teaching them.
-With TrueFire, they have this on lock.
-Some of the biggest names in music are the main educators in some of the lessons on the site.
+Of course, any set of lessons will only be good as the people that are teaching them.
+These guys have this on lock.
+Some of the biggest names in music are the main educators in some of the content on the site.

-Take it from us – learning from legendary guitarists is much better than learning from your local music teacher.
+Take it from us – learning from legendary artists is much better than learning from your local music teacher.

-If you feel like you need a little more one-on-one tutoring, but still want the convenience and value of online guitar lessons, TrueFire comes through for you.
+If you feel like you need a little more one-on-one tutoring, but still want the convenience and value of online lessons, TrueFire comes through for you.

 For an additional cost, you can book private lessons with their educators.
 The only problem is, it’s not a live session.
 It’s more of a “review and feedback” type of system.
 But it’s still well worth it, especially for some students.

 In the Jam

 This is another favorite section of ours.
-Unlike traditional Jam tracks you can play along with, TrueFire takes it up a notch.
+Unlike traditional Jam tracks you can play along with, this platform takes it up a notch.
 Their “In the Jam” section allows you to play along with great musicians (not in real-time, obviously) while you’re learning sheet music.

 But what makes it different from others is that, you can actually mute out sections of the “jam band” that you don’t want playing.
 So if you want to focus on really locking in with the drummer, for example, you can.

 Truly “On-The-Go” Capable

 Most of the time, you’ll likely be learning in one place.
 But you don’t have to if you don’t want to.
-TrueFire is fully compatible with both Windows and Mac, as well as mobile devices.
+The apps are fully compatible with both Windows and Mac, as well as mobile devices.
 Hell, you can even use AppleTV.